featbit/featbit/README.md

 ## License

-FeatBit is an Open Cour product.
+FeatBit is an Open Core product.
 The bulk of the code is under permissive MIT license.
 See the [LICENSE](https://github.com/featbit/featbit/blob/main/LICENSE) file for details.